IDEA-CCSAI/Intoduction_To_Microcontrollers/README.md

   - Avoid sending any private data through this broker.
   - Use a very unique topic to avoid interference with other users.

-- If you plan to used 3D pinting for this project, or any other personal projects.
-Centennial College's library offers free 3d printing for each students up to 100 grams.
-For this project, the case is 22.93 grams.
+- If you plan to use 3D pinting for this project, or any other personal projects.
+Centennial College library offers free 3d printing for each students up to 100 grams.
+For this project, the case is 21.59 grams.

 ---